Katherine O’Toole

 Research

-In my research, I investigate creativity as an interactive, emergent phenomenon that is embedded in the larger socio-cultural context, and explore how technological affordances can facilitate creativity for both individuals and groups.
-By drawing on the conceptual framework of creativity as a form of enactive cognition, my research aims to develop computational models of the processes involved in collective creativity and cultural evolution in order to shed light on the underlying cognitive processes required to generate new ideas.
-My work focuses on the intersection of human behavior and technology in creative domains, and understanding how technology can be leveraged to support creativity both in individual and collaborative settings.
-I utilize big data analysis, social network science, machine learning, statistical modeling, and other computational methods to study human behavior and interactions in the context of creativity and collaborative innovation, with a particular focus on music.
+In my research, I investigate how technological affordances can facilitate creativity for both individuals and groups.
+My work aims to develop computational models of the processes involved in collective creativity and cultural evolution, and to examine Human-Computer Interaction in order to identify ways in which technology can be leveraged to support creativity both in individual and collaborative settings.
+In my work, I utilize data science, machine learning, statistical modeling, and social network analysis to explore the multifaceted dimensions of human-computer interactions and to identify ways to design technical tools and platforms that can support creative expression and collaboration, with a particular focus on music.
 I am particularly interested in examining the dynamics of co-creative behaviors within socio-technical systems, and my work leverages digital trace data to investigate how distributed creativity emerges as individuals extend and build on existing knowledge within a domain.
+Additionally, In my work in digital music instrument design, I have explored how we can use technology to expand existing paradigms of music creation by developing a wearable system that allows a user to create and manipulate sound through gestural movements.

 Publications